About the course

 How school placements work

-School placements are a compulsory part of the course.
+School based training is a fundamental part of your initial teacher training.
 You will undertake at least two placements as part of the course and will spend at least 120 days in school.
-You will observe experienced teachers, gain practical hands-on experience and receive mentor support to help you develop into an outstanding and confident practitioner.
+You will observe experienced teachers, gain practical hands-on experience and receive supportive mentoring to help you develop into an outstanding and confident teacher practitioner.
+Your in-school experience will introduce you to the wider role of the teacher in secondary education.

 Your Subject Mentor and Professional Mentor will support you throughout your placements and will give you access to observations, planning meetings, resource development, weekly mentor meetings and extended professional studies sessions.

-As part of the course you will spend a period of time observing the Primary, Key Stage 2 provision and the Sixth Form, Key Stage 5 provision.
+As part of the course you will spend a period of time observing the Primary, Key Stage 2 provision and the Sixth Form, Key Stage 5 provision in one of our thriving Sixth Form Colleges.

 You don’t have to pay the loan back while you study.
 It will only be repayable when you have left the course and earn over £25,000 a year.

-When you enrol the university will as you who will be paying for your fees and whether you have requested a loan.
-If you have not taken a loan, they will send you an invoice for the fees, which will require payment in full during the relevant academic year.
+When you enrol at the university they will ask you who will be paying for your fees and whether you have requested a loan.
+If you have not taken the loan, they will send you an invoice for the fees, which will require payment in full during the relevant academic year.

 You’ll get a bursary of £26,000 if you have a degree of 2:2 or above in any subject.